material-components/material-components-web/packages/mdc-icon-button/README.md

 `removeClass(className: string) => void` | Removes a class from the root element.
 `hasClass(className: string) => boolean` | Determines whether the root element has the given CSS class name.
 `setAttr(name: string, value: string) => void` | Sets the attribute `name` to `value` on the root element.
-`notifyChange(evtData: {isOn: boolean}) => void` | Broadcasts a change notification, passing along the `evtData` to the environment's event handling system.
+`notifyChange(eventData: {isOn: boolean}) => void` | Broadcasts a change notification, passing along the `eventData` to the environment's event handling system.
 In our vanilla implementation, Custom Events are used for this.

 ### `MDCIconButtonToggleFoundation`